 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
 A dentist may take extensive x-rays of the mouth, including a panorex (panoramic view; see below).

 Barium swallow.
-Two types of these tests are generally used to look at the oropharynx and swallowing.
-The first is a traditional barium swallow; during an x-ray exam, the patient is asked to swallow liquid barium so the doctor can look for any changes in the structure of the oral cavity and throat and see whether the liquid passes easily to the stomach.
-A modified barium swallow, or videofluoroscopy, is used to assess swallowing; the patient is asked to swallow liquid barium, pudding, and a cracker coated with barium.
+There are two types of these tests that are generally used to look at the oropharynx and check a patient’s swallowing.
+The first is a traditional barium swallow.
+During an x-ray exam, the patient is asked to swallow liquid barium so the doctor can look for any changes in the structure of the oral cavity and throat and see whether the liquid passes easily to the stomach.
+A modified barium swallow, or videofluoroscopy, is used to evaluate swallowing.
+The patient is asked to swallow liquid barium, pudding, and a cracker coated with barium.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
-A CT scan can help a doctor decide whether the cancer can be surgically removed and determine whether the cancer has spread to lymph nodes in the neck or lower jawbone.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+A CT scan can help a doctor decide whether the tumor can be surgically removed and determine whether the cancer has spread to lymph nodes in the neck or lower jawbone.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body, especially images of soft tissue, such as the tonsils and base of the tongue.
-A contrast medium may be injected into a patient’s vein to create a clearer picture.
+A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.

 Ultrasound.
 An ultrasound uses sound waves to create a picture of the internal organs.
 This test can detect the spread of cancer to the lymph nodes in the neck (called the cervical lymph nodes).